ONLYOFFICE/Docker-Docs/README.md

 - **REDIS_SERVER_PWD**: The password set for the Redis account.
 - **REDIS_SERVER_DB_NUM**: Number of the redis logical database to be [selected](https://redis.io/commands/select/).
 Default to `0`.
 - **REDIS_SENTINEL_GROUP_NAME**: Name of a group of Redis instances composed of a master and one or more slaves.
 Default to `mymaster`.
+- **REDIS_CLUSTER_NODES**: List of nodes in the Redis cluster.
+There is no need to specify every node in the cluster, 3 should be enough.
+You can specify multiple values separated by a space.
+It must be specified in the `host:port` format.
 - **JWT_ENABLED**: Specifies the enabling the JSON Web Token validation by the ONLYOFFICE Docs.
 Common for inbox and outbox requests.
 Defaults to `true`.
 - **JWT_ENABLED_INBOX**: Specifies the enabling the JSON Web Token validation by the ONLYOFFICE Docs only for inbox requests.
 Default, the value of the variable `JWT_ENABLED` is used.
 - **JWT_ENABLED_OUTBOX**: Specifies the enabling the JSON Web Token validation by the ONLYOFFICE Docs only for outbox requests.
 Default, the value of the variable `JWT_ENABLED` is used.